opengisinfo/.github/profile/README.md

 # OpenGIS

 Our open source technology stack is built on innovative solutions that empower GIS, web development, and more.
-By embracing open standards and community-driven tools, we foster a culture of collaboration and sharing knowledge.
-This approach not only accelerates development but also ensures transparency, flexibility, and long-term sustainability.

-## 💼 Our work
+## Our work

 - [CMS](https://github.com/opengisinfo/cms) - Headless CMS for editing the content of static websites
 - [Form](https://github.com/opengisinfo/form) - Library for creating forms
 - [icon-picker](https://github.com/opengisinfo/icon-picker) - Component for icon selection

-## 🌐 Open Source
+## Open Source

 We embrace the power of open source and build using modern, high-performance tools, including: